 Abstract:

-In the pursuit of a comprehensive understanding of the metabolic distinctions between red wolfberry (
+In the pursuit of a comprehensive understanding of differential metabolites and metabolic pathways between red wolfberry (

 Lycium barbarum L.) and yellow wolfberry (